MicrosoftDocs/win32/desktop-src/SbsCs/using-assemblies-with-a-multilanguage-user-interface.md

 ---
-Description: 'If you want users of your application, or core DLL, to be capable of changing the language of the user interface, you should consider placing language resources into separate satellite resource DLLs.' ms.assetid: 'fcadd7e8-cab8-43cb-9c67-af8ebe0e3a5b'
+Description: If you want users of your application, or core DLL, to be capable of changing the language of the user interface, you should consider placing language resources into separate satellite resource DLLs. ms.assetid: fcadd7e8-cab8-43cb-9c67-af8ebe0e3a5b
-title: Using Assemblies with a Multilanguage User Interface
+title: Using Assemblies with a Multilanguage User Interface ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Using Assemblies with a Multilanguage User Interface